 Thankfully, you can find both nylon and polyester fibers available in this solution dyed option.
 This manufacturing breakthrough is one of the equalizers when comparing the two fibers side by side.

 When it comes to stain resistance, polyesters still win in a landslide.
-Polyester is naturally more stain resistant and the solution dyed fibers strictly do not absorb like a traditional nylon carpet.
-The reason why so many manufactures have been able to offer lifetime pet stain resistant warranties is because of the non absorbing characteristic features of the solution dyed materials.
+Polyester is naturally more stain resistant and the solution-dyed fibers strictly do not absorb like a traditional nylon carpet.
+The reason why so many manufacturers have been able to offer lifetime pet stain-resistant warranties is because of the nonabsorbing characteristic features of the solution-dyed materials.

 Over the course of carpet history, Nylon’s have out performed polyester carpets in this department.
 Nylon materials are known to ‘bounce back’ and not crush as much over time.

 That said, Polyester materials have significantly improved in the last 5-7 years.
 Dreamweaver Carpet (started by Robert Shaw, yes – the same man that founded Shaw Carpet in 1946) has been one of the leaders in the improvement of solution dyed polyesters durability and their toughness to rival a nylon carpet.

 In most cases over a 5-15 year comparison, a modern day polyester will hold up just as well as a nylon carpet.
 Over a 15-20 year period is where you will start to see the nylon outlast a polyester in its durability.

 Bottom line, if you want a great carpet for 5-15 years, give polyester a good look.
 If you want a carpet to still hold up 15-20 years from now, you’ll want to consider increasing your budget to accommodate for a nylon carpet.